manvimadandotai/Becoming-ML_engineer/README.md

 # Projects Undertaken
 * Finding Patterns in chaos - Determining items that sell together using [Market Basket Analysis](https://github.com/manvimadan12/Market-Basket-Analysis)
 * Predicting the customers that are prone to leave us from those that are loyal - [Customer Churn Prediction](https://github.com/manvimadan12/Customer-Churn-Prediction)
+* Is that msuhroom safe to eat? - [Mushroom Classification](https://github.com/manvimadan12/Mushroom-Classification)
 * Optimising our ad selection strategy using Reinforcement Learning - [Ads Optimisation](https://github.com/manvimadan12/Ads-Optimisation)

 # 100daysofmlcode